tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

     RETURN_RESULT_IF_AND_IF(STATUS_CODE_SUCCESS, STATUS_CODE_NOT_FOUND, !=, XmlHelper::readParameter(xmlHandle, "PropertyName", m_property))`
 ```

-For more information on status codes and pre-processor macros, see [section](section).
-For more information on XML parsing with XmlHelper, see [section](section).
+For more information on status codes, pre-processor macros, and XML parsing with XmlHelper, see the [core tools section](core-tools.md).

 Parameters should be checked to make sure that the qtest can be run and that the result is meaningful.
 While `XmlHelper::readParameter` and similar functions can take an optional fourth argument for a validator delta function, users should make code clear and readable by using `if-else` statements.
 This is especially important when checking against more complicated criteria.